April 30, 2019

 - A status report on our fiscal year – Management officers will report on our financial successes and challenges from the past year and discuss our plans and goals for the upcoming year.

-- Board of Directors Elections – Credit Union Board of Directors members serve 3 year terms.
+- Board of Directors Elections – Credit Union Board of Directors members serve 3-year terms.
 If there are any openings on our board, you can vote during the annual meeting.

 - Open Discussion – Annual meetings also provide the opportunity for you to meet with credit union staff, managers, and board members.
-You can have the opportunity share your comments, concerns, and suggestions with us.
+You can have the opportunity to share your comments, concerns, and suggestions with us.

 We can’t wait to see you at the Annual Meeting!